 This stretch is best performed on a foam roller, but you can use a rolled-up beach towel.
 Begin by placing your foam roller vertically on the floor.
 Sit on the bottom of the roller and lay down on it, so that the roller is directly underneath your spine.
 Your knees will be bent with your feet on the floor, and your head and neck should be fully supported on the roller.
 Instead of rolling, extend your arms out to the side and bend your elbows.
 You should feel your chest muscles stretch.
 Hold this position for 30 – 60 seconds.
 To go deeper into this stretch, squeeze your shoulder blades together!
 If you feel any intense pain, lower your elbows below your chest to relieve pressure.

-If you liked this article, check out our Chair Yoga and Back Health and Core Stability Classes in Wysefit App!
+If you liked this article, check out our Back Health and Core Stability Classes in Wysefit App!